 Graduate Student Housing

 University apartments serve the needs of visiting researchers, faculty, and graduate students wanting a more independent living situation.
+Leases are usually 12 months in length, and the apartments are not usually furnished, but check current availability for details.

 Many students live in off-campus housing options around the UW-Madison campus.